Royal Icing Recipe

 - Royal Icing will separate in its bowl after a few hours.
 Just re-mix the icing with your mixer to bring it back to its normal, fluffy state.

 - I love my Kitchenaid Flex Edge paddle attachment.
 It does a great job scraping the edges of the bowl during mixing, making sure all the powdered sugar is incorporated.

 Guide to Royal Icing Consistencies

-Now that your icing is made, be sure to view this blog post as a guide to help prepare this icing for cookie decorating.
+Now that your icing is made, be sure to view our blog post about royal icing consistencies as a guide to help prepare this icing for cookie decorating.